ZebMcKayhan/WireguardManager/README.md

 # WGM tips and various instructions
 - cooming soon
 Import Client

-  add persistentKeepalive if not there. change DNS/mtu if needed check connection/import ipv6
+add persistentKeepalive if not there.

+Change DNS/mtu if needed

+check connection/import

+ipv6

-Select Default of Policy routing? why should I choose one or the other?
+Select Default of Policy routing?

+why should I choose one or the other?

 Create rules in WGM

 terminology/nomenclature

 prioritization

 # Using Yazfi and WGM to route different SSIDs to different VPNs